lanceman2/quickstream/README.md

 ![image of stream expanded state]( https://raw.githubusercontent.com/lanceman2/quickstream.doc/master/stateExpaned.png)

-A quickstream filter writer will need to understand the expanded state diagram.
-Because there can be more than one filter there must be intermediate transition states between a *paused* and flowing state, so that the filters may learn about their connectivity before flowing, and so that the filter may shutdown if that is needed.
+A quickstream block writer will need to understand the expanded state diagram.
+Because there can be more than one block there must be intermediate transition states between a *paused* and flowing state, so that the blocks may learn about their connectivity before flowing, and so that the block may shutdown if that is needed.

 There is only one thread running except in the flow and flush state.
 The flush state is no different than the flow state